status-im/handbook.status.im/src/remote-at-status/health-considerations-and-resources-for-your-home-office.md

-# ⚡️ Considerations and resources for a healthy home office
+# ⚡️ Health considerations and resources for your home office

 We spend almost as many hours working as sleeping.
 Having great working habits is as essential as getting a good night's sleep, and more often than not, they go hand in hand.